DWTNCS Brazil 1 Preview: Spoiler-free notes & preview clips on the 5 matchups at Dana White Contender Series Brazil #1

 Still just 27 years old, Augusto Sakai already has plenty of North American experience with four wins on the Bellator prelims topped by a TKO of PFL heavyweight Daniel Gallemore.
 Sakai seemingly hit a wall when he stepped up to main card Bellator competition, recording a less-than-thrilling majority draw against Dan Charles before losing a grinding split to Cheick Kongo in his most recent big show appearance.
 At 6’3″ and weighing in near the heavyweight limit, you may be surprised to hear that the hulking Parana native does a lot of his best work while circling at range, but he can also be a beast in the clinch against smaller foes.

-In the main event of DWTNCS Brazil 1, Sakai will be an overwhelming favorite when he takes on 36 year old Goias denizen Marcos Conrado Jr. Since starting his pro career in 2017, Conrado has decimated all comers and was last seen scoring a pair of quick wins earlier this year in Super Fight League.
+At DWTNCS Brazil 1, Sakai will be an overwhelming favorite when he takes on 36 year old Goias denizen Marcos Conrado Jr. Since starting his pro career in 2017, Conrado has decimated all comers and was last seen scoring a pair of quick wins earlier this year in Super Fight League.
 Taking out the top ranked light heavyweight in India is nice, but Conrado will need to have something special in store to step up in weight class and beat a larger, more experienced, and younger fighter like Sakai.

 Augusto Sakai TKOs Tiago Cardoso in 1R